 The Hacienda de Los Martinez used to be the homestead of the great Martinez family of Taos.

-It was built more than 200 years ago and was a very important pillar when it came to Spanish trading systems.
+It was built more than 200 years ago and was a fundamental pillar in Spanish trading systems.

-The San Francisco de Assisi Mission Church is one of the most respected churches in all of Taos.
-This is the only church that comes to mind for it is one of the oldest too.
+The San Francisco de Assisi Mission Church is one of the oldest and most respected churches in Taos.

 Explore the Enchanted Circle Scenic Byway